 '''

-(psamm-env) $ psamm-import ecoli_textbook --source E_coli_excel/ecoli_core_model.xls --dest converted
+(psamm-env) $ psamm-import ecoli_textbook --source E_coli_excel/ecoli_core_model.xls -

+→-dest converted_excel_model

 '''

-This will produce a YAML version of the Excel model in the converted\excel\model/ directory.
+This will produce a YAML version of the Excel model in the converted_excel_model/ directory.

 Since the Excel models are not in a standardized format these parsers need to be developed on a model-by-model basis in order to parse all of the relevant information out of the model.
-Future support may be added for more Excel-based models as the parsers are developed.
+This means that the parser can only be used for the listed models and not for a general import.

-2.3.4 Importing a JSON Model
+Importing a JSON Model